faenrandir/a_careful_examination/communications/short_response_to_LDS_Truth_Claims_video_34.md

 > In our increasingly secular society, it is as uncommon as it is unfashionable to speak of Adam and Eve or the Garden of Eden or of a “fortunate fall” into mortality.
 Nevertheless, the simple truth is that we cannot fully comprehend the Atonement and Resurrection of Christ and we will not adequately appreciate the unique purpose of His birth or His death—in other words, there is no way to truly celebrate Christmas or Easter—**without understanding that there was an actual Adam and Eve who fell from an actual Eden**, with all the consequences that fall carried with it.

-But I'm unaware of any way in which a literal Adam and Eve may be reconciled with the human migration data.
-See the section "Adam and Eve" in [Questions to Ask](https://mormonbandwagon.com/bwv549/questions-to-ask/).
+But I'm unaware of any possible way in which a **literal** Adam and Eve (an Adam and Eve who tilled the earth, had domesticated animals, and were the literal parents to all humans on earth today) may be reconciled with the human migration data.
+See the section "Adam and Eve" in [Questions to Ask](https://faenrandir.github.io/a_careful_examination/questions-to-ask/#adam-and-eve).

 And, it doesn't excuse all the times that leaders taught _in general conference_ that Adam brought death into the world.
 How is it even possible that members could have had such an idea stuck in their heads?
 Well, here is [a general conference talk in October 1984](https://www.lds.org/general-conference/1984/10/the-caravan-moves-on?lang=eng
 ) by Bruce R. McConkie: